Aurelien-Pelissier/AlphaFUSE/README.md

 ## Running the code

 #### Requirements
-The algorithm can be run directly with FUSE.py for windows user.
+The algorithm can be run directly with Alpha_FUSE.py for Windows user.

 The source is available in the `src/` foler, it requires the `boost` library (available at https://www.boost.org/) and a `c++14` compiler.
 To compile the code, you can either open the project file `src/Feature_Selection.cbp` in Code::Blocks, or compilethe whole folder if you are using another IDE.